VarunnD/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ## Week 5

 ### What have I learnt this week?
+Upon reflection of the week 5 recorded tutorial, an abundance of learning and familiarisation with new cocepts and model thinking has been achieved.
+Furthermore, the week 5 tutorial is mainly based main ideas of aggregration and sttatistics.
+I gained valuable knowledge around the concept of distributions and aggregration.
 ### What do I 'now know' that I did not before?
+Reflecting upon week 5s tutorial and zoom recording, it is evidient that I have understood complex systems thorugh a broader perspective opening my mind to the new ideas and concepts of human centred systems.
+Upon reflection from class discussion, I now know about self organised criticality and its importance
 ### What insights have I gained?
+Upon reflection, it is clear to visualise the key insights of human centred coplex systems throughout the tutorial
 ### What are (my/the) perceived strengths and weaknesses that I have observed?
+Throughout reflecting weekly upon these GitHub entries, I have noticed an increase in memory recall for certain topics discussed in previous classes.
+The strength I have gained would be being able to remember concepts that were taught and discussed weeks ago.
+However, after reflecting upon my attendance and weekly engagement in online activities I have noticed a decrease in knowledge gained weekly as per usual.
 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+Upon reflection, many challenges were faced for the assignment 1 on GitHub due to the fact my team was only just formed around the early week 5 stages.
+Creating groups through online messages and waiting for replies canbecome a challenge in the online environment.
+However, my group replied quickly were in the same mindset as me.
+I messaged Evan on microsoft teams and talked to Benjamin and Christopher to form a groupchat on facebook.
+This groupchat, we share ideas and concepts to help us tackle any challanges faced for future assignment tasks.
 ### What would I do better next time and with what anticipated results?
+Reflecting upon challenges faced and observed, it is clear to suggest effective communication methods between student and peers through the online environment.
+I would suggest being more open to creating groupchats and sending messages confidently to ensure group participation and interest.
 ### What theory proved to be useful and why?
 What have I learnt from this?
+Reflecting upon all theories learnt the during the 5 weeks, i gained interest in the aggregration of behaviours.
+This served me valuable knowledge of the outcome of concepts and the influence changes in behaviour have towards the outcome.
+This allowed me to gain insight on adaptable environment systems that predict the changes in behaviour of agents.
 ## Week 6

 ### What have I learnt this week?